adobe/dy-sql/README.rst

 * ``SingleRowAndColumnMapper`` - returns a single scalar value even if multiple records and columns are returned from the database.
 * ``CountMapper`` - alias for ``SingleRowAndColumnMapper`` to make it clear that it may be used for ``count`` queries.
+* ``KeyValueMapper`` - returns a dictionary mapping 1 column to the keys and 1 column to the values.
+  By default the key is mapped to the first column and value is mapped to the second column.
+You can override the key_column and value_columns by specifying the name of the colums you want for each.
+You can also pass in a has_multiple_values which defaults to False.
+Doing so will allow you to get a dictionary of lists based on the keys and values you specify
 * Custom mappers may be made by extending the ``BaseMapper`` class and implementing the ``map_records`` method.

 basic query with conditions hardcoded into query and default mapper